 Monsanto researchers in France, looking for molecules similar to aspartame but without its allergenicity, discover Neotame, 8000 times sweeter than sugar

-Fossil Record 2 is published on the internet with 7189 families of extinct animals and plants and 1083 families of extinct insects
+Fossil Record 2 with 7189 families of extinct animals and plants and 1083 families of extinct insects is published on the internet

-Robert Folk of the University of Texas at Austin, draws scientific attention to tiny spheroidal and ovoid objects found in the sedimentary rocks found in the hot springs of Viterbo; it could in fact be fossil nanobacteria, calcified remains of organisms 30nm in size (while
+Robert Folk of the University of Texas at Austin, draws scientific attention to tiny spheroidal and ovoid objects found in the sedimentary rocks found in the hot springs of Viterbo; it could in fact be fossil nanobacteria, calcified remains of organisms 30nm in size (while modern

-American biologists Thomas Cech and Sidney Altman receive the Nobel Prize for studies carried out in the 1980s, which led to the discovery that certain types of RNA can behave like enzymes towards themselves by cutting themselves in two and mending themselves, that is, they
+American biologists Thomas Cech and Sidney Altman receive the Nobel Prize for their studies carried out in the 1980s, which led to the discovery that certain types of RNA can behave like enzymes towards themselves by cutting themselves in two and mending themselves, that is,

 French scientist Jacques Benveniste publishes a study in the journal Nature in which he believes that homeopathy triggers a reaction in some blood cells.
 However, it will not be possible to repeat the results of the study in other laboratories.
-James Randi, a famous illusionist
+James Randi, a famous illusionist and scam

 The American Gertrude Belle Elion receives the Nobel Prize for having developed an innovative method for the synthesis of medicines.
 It thus contributes to saving 5MLN of lives (estimate updated at the beginning of the 21st century)

-Olavi Kajander of the University of Kuopio in Finland notes ultra-small particles inside many mammalian cells; about 50nm large, they are about one tenth of the smallest known ordinary bacteria; Kajander will then hypothesize that they are living organisms that thrive in urine and cause
+Olavi Kajander of the University of Kuopio in Finland notes ultra-small particles inside many mammalian cells; about 50nm large, they are about one tenth of the smallest known ordinary bacteria; Kajander will then hypothesize that they are living organisms that thrive in urine and cause the formation

 Weiskrantz discovers that the visual cortex (located in the occipital part – behind – of the brain – brain -) is not the only region responsible for sight: there are other small areas that allow the patient to conjecture what he is seeing.